opensearch-project/ml-commons/docs/tutorials/rerank/rerank_pipeline_with_Cohere_Rerank_model_on_Amazon_Bedrock.md

 # Topic

 [Reranking pipeline](https://opensearch.org/docs/latest/search-plugins/search-relevance/reranking-search-results/) is a feature released in OpenSearch 2.12.
-It can rerank search results, providing a relevance score for each document in the search results with respect to the search query.
+It can rerank search results, providing a relevance score with respect to the search query for each matching document.
 The relevance score is calculated by a cross-encoder model.

-This tutorial explains how to use the [Cohere Rerank 3.5 model in Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/rerank-supported.html) in a reranking pipeline.
+This tutorial illustrates using the [Cohere Rerank 3.5 model in Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/rerank-supported.html) in a reranking pipeline.

 Note: Replace the placeholders that start with `your_` with your own values.

 # Steps

 ## 0. Test the model on Amazon Bedrock
-You can perform a reranking test with the following code.
+You can perform a reranking test using the following code.

 ```python
 import json